itsjafer/itsjafer/README.md

 <p>
   <img src="https://itsjafer.com/baby_jafer.jpeg" width="400" align="right">

-- 👨‍💼 I'm currently working as Software Engineer at Google; check out my <a href=https://itsjafer.com/Jafer_Haider_Resume.pdf> resume</a>
+Hi, I'm a Software Engineer at Google; check out my <a href=https://itsjafer.com> website</a> and feel free to ping me about any of my projects :)

-- 👷‍ I graduated in Fall 2021!

-- 💬 Ask me about my internships, the double degree program, my projects, or anything else!

 </p>